An Aussie destroyer

 Birth of a man best remembered for his part in the Bodyline controversy.
 Harold Larwood was Douglas Jardine's main man when he unleashed his leg theory on Australia in 1932-33.
 In five Tests Larwood took 33 wickets at 19.51, and made even Don Bradman seem human.
-After that Larwood was never picked for England again, partly because of his refusal to apologise for tactics others had devised.
+After that, Larwood was never picked for England again, partly because of his refusal to apologise for tactics others had devised.
 But his part in the controversy should not obscure Larwood's brilliance.
-Although he wasn't a tall man, he was hostile and fiercely quick, with an action \so vigorous that, legend has it, his knuckles would scrape the surface in his follow-through.
+Although he wasn't a tall man, he was hostile and fiercely quick, with an action so vigorous that, legend has it, his knuckles would scrape the surface in his follow-through.
 He was a lusty hitter, too, and in his last Test, in Sydney, he creamed 98 as nightwatchman.
-Larwood, who was loudly barracked in Australia when he played, ironically later emigrated there, and died in Sydney in 1995.
+Larwood, who was loudly barracked in Australia when he played, ironically later emigrated there.
+He died in Sydney in 1995.

-A Dennis Lillee-inspired rout at the WACA in Perth, as Pakistan were dismissed for just 62, their lowest-ever Test score until they twice plumbed new depths in the same match against Australia in Sharjah in 2002-03.
+A Dennis Lillee-inspired rout at the WACA in Perth, as Pakistan were dismissed for just 62, their lowest Test score until they twice plumbed new depths in the same match against Australia in Sharjah in 2002-03.
 Their innings lasted only 21.2 overs, and it could have been a lot worse - they were 26 for 8 before Sarfraz Nawaz, the only man to reach double figures, flashed a chancy 26.
 Lillee took 5 for 18 and Terry Alderman 4 for 36, and Australia eventually won by 286 runs on the final day.
 But there was controversy on the fourth afternoon, when a vexed Lillee deliberately impeded Javed Miandad and aimed a kick at him, sparking an infamous spat.
 Miandad threatened to crown Lillee with his bat, before umpire Tony Crafter ended their contretemps.
 Lillee was suspended from two one-day internationals as a result.

 Another Australia-Pakistan encounter at the WACA, and another routine Aussie victory, by an innings and nine runs.
 Carl Rackemann grabbed match figures of 11 for 118.
 The result was never in doubt once Wayne Phillips (159 on debut) and Graham Yallop (141) put on 259 for the second wicket.

-Birth of the man to take the first-ever Test wicket.
+Birth of the man to take the first ever Test wicket.
 If subtracting bowling average from batting average gives a true measure of the quality of an allrounder, then Yorkshireman Allen Hill (batting: 50.50, bowling 18.57) was right up there with the very best.
-But that record came from only two Tests, and in reality Hill was not much of a batsman - his first-class average was 8.94.
+But that record came from only two Tests, and in reality Hill was not much of a batter - his first-class average was 8.94.
 He was, however, a very good seamer, who bowled Nat Thomson for 1 on the first morning of the first Test in Melbourne in 1876-77.
 And he took the first catch too.
 Hill died in Lancashire in 1910.

 A historic day in New Delhi, where South Africa grabbed their first victory since their return to the international stage.
 They overhauled India's 287 for 4 to win the third one-dayer in fine style, by eight wickets with 20 balls to spare.
-The old heads Kepler Wessels (90) and Peter Kirsten (86*) did most of the work, and Adrian Kuiper applied the gloss with a punishing unbeaten 63 off 41 balls.
+The old heads Kepler Wessels (90) and Peter Kirsten (86 not out) did most of the work, and Adrian Kuiper applied the gloss with a punishing unbeaten 63 off 41 balls.
 It was their captain Clive Rice's first taste of victory for his country - and his last, because he was then controversially dropped ahead of the 1992 World Cup.